Wind power in Scotland: Whitelaw Brae Wind Farm

+Whitelaw Brae windfarm is located approximately 3 miles south of Tweedsmuir in the Scottish Borders.
+It is planned to commence generation in winter 2026/27.
+The windfarm is funded using a co-operative model by Ripple Energy, allowing for small investments from individuals based on offsetting their own annual electricity consumption.
+According to project developers BayWa r.e.
+Whitelaw Brae Wind Farm will feature up to 14 turbines with an expected generating capacity of up to 57 MW, which is enough energy to supply approximately 43,000 homes.

 Lethans Wind Farm

 Lethans Wind Farm, east of New Cumnock was approved in 2020 as the tallest wind farm at 220m with 22 turbines with a capacity of 105MW.

 Offshore wind farms

+Scotland is the home to two offshore wind demonstration projects: The two turbine, 10 MW Beatrice Demonstrator Project located in the Moray Firth, and the single turbine, 7 MW Fife Energy Park Offshore Demonstration Wind Turbine in the Firth of Forth.
+There are also several other commercial-scale and demonstration projects in the planning stages.

 Scotland's first offshore wind turbine was placed near the Beatrice Oil Field, 24 km off the east coast in the Moray Firth, North Sea, in August 2006.
 This was the world's largest wind turbine at the time, an REpower 5M, with a maximum output of 5 MW.
 A second identical turbine joined it and the wind farm began supplying electricity in August 2007.
 As of February 2010, Beatrice Wind Farm is the deepest and northernmost offshore wind installation in the world.

 This was the first time such large offshore wind turbines had been tested, and the first time any wind turbine generators have been assembled in such deep (44 metres) water.
 Such large wind turbine generators are ideally suited to the offshore environment due to high consistent wind speeds and minimal turbulence.
 According to historical measures of wind speeds at the Beatrice offshore location, it is expected that the turbines will run 96% of the time (8440 hours per year), and at 10 MW full power 38% of the time (3300 hours per year).

 In January 2010 contracts were awarded for a major expansion of offshore wind power in the seas around Scotland.
 Moray Offshore Renewables will develop offshore wind power in the Moray Firth, and SeaGreen Wind Energy will develop offshore wind in the Firth of Forth.
 These developments could lead to 1,000 new wind turbines generating nearly 5,000 MW of power.
 Jobs "could also be created in manufacturing, research, engineering, installation, operation and services".
 In July 2016, RSPB challenged development in the Firth of Forth and Firth of Tay.